Tymewalk/Hiss/README.md

 ## How can I help with Slither?
 Check the issues to see what problems need fixing.
 Then make a pull request detailing what you've changed and how it should help.
 After testing, someone will merge it into the main project.<br />
-If you help enough times, @Tymewalk will add you as a collaborator.<br />
+If you help enough times, Tymewalk will add you as a collaborator.<br />
 **WARNING: Abuse of collaborator permissions WILL result in you being removed as a collaborator.**<br />
 So just be careful with what you do and you'll be fine.<br />